 I graduated with a BS in Computer and Electrical Engineering from Purdue University and Ph.D. from Columbia University.
 I was a Member of Technical Staff in the Networking Research Laboratory, Bell Labs, Lucent Technologies before joining NUS.
-I am currently an Associate Professor in the Department of Compuer Science, School of Computing.
+I am currently Professor in the Department of Compuer Science, School of Computing.
 I am a member of the Communication and Internet Research Lab

 Research advances in Software Defined Networking (SDN) have enabled new paradigms and architectures through providing programmable capabilities to both the control and data plane.
 I am particularly interested in understanding how these capabilities enable new monitoring frameworks, control paradigms, virtualization strategies and speedup of large scale distributed computations.
 I am also involved in the bare-metal provisioning of SDN testbed on the National Cybersecurity R&D Lab (NCL) (http://ncl.sg).

 With mobile devices becoming ubiquitous, collaborative applications have become increasingly pervasive.
 We look into various approaches in which these devices can leverage the available sensing, computation and communication capabilities to design collaborative applications.
 In particular, we are looking at how high-fidelity context awareness can be achieved with low-cost sensing and communication on resource-constrained devices and possibly with collaboration among many different devices.

 5G is expected to support a wide variety of users with very diverse requirements.
 We are looking at how a combination of Software Defined Networking (SDN), Network Virtualization (NV) and cloud computing can be used to meet the requirements of scaling, flexibility and isolation.